argonautproject/data-query/pages/_includes/argo-immunization-intro.md

 1.  a vaccine code that identifies the kind of vaccine administered
 1.  a patient
 1.  a flag to indicate whether vaccine was given
-1.  a flag to indicate whether the vaccine was reported by patient rather than directly administered.
+1.  a flag to indicate whether the vaccine was reported by patient rather than directly administered

 **Profile specific implementation guidance:**